 The word “secret” evokes a powerful emotional response in most people.

-Dan Kennedy’s Ultimate Marketing Sin #2: Wasting Your Weaponry Aiming at the Wrong Targets
+Dan S. Kennedy’s Ultimate Marketing Sin #2: Wasting Your Weaponry Aiming At The Wrong Targets

 My friend and true marketing guru, the late, great Gary Halbert, posed this question: